Best Online Programs for Struggling Readers

 Best for: children who need more motivation, book access, and lower-pressure reading entry points.

-- tools that help make reading feel less forced
+- helps reading feel less forced

 Best fit for this kind of child